chienlax/brats_challenge/docs/nnunet_quickstart.md

 - `-o`: Output directory for predictions
 - `-d`: Dataset identifier
 - `-c`: Configuration used
-- `-f 0 1 2 3 4`: Use all 5 folds for ensemble prediction
+- `-f all`: Use the model trained on all data
 - `--save_probabilities`: Save probability maps (optional)

 **Notes:**
-- All 5 folds must be trained before running ensemble prediction
+- The model trained on all data must be completed before running prediction
-- Ensemble averages predictions from all folds automatically
-- For single fold prediction, use `-f 0` (or any single fold)
+- Single model inference (no ensembling)

 ---